vapor/docs/1.5/testing/basic.md

 ## Testable Droplet

-The first thing we'll do is in my testing target, add a file called `Droplet+Test.swift`.
+The first thing we'll do is in my testing target `AppLogicTests`, add a file called `Droplet+Test.swift`.
 It will look like this:

 ```swift
 @testable import Vapor